States PCS: West Bengal GK Questions for WBPSC Examinations

 Notes:

-- Mizoram shares a border with Bangladesh and Myanmar
+Meghalaya shares a border only with Bangladesh (443 km) and the Indian state of Assam.

-3. Which of the following matches of states and their highest peaks are correct?
+2. Which among the following matches of regions and their states are correct?

 Choose the correct option from the codes given below :